-Perspective | Why a Biden White House should see no evil, speak no evil and issue no pardons
+Perspective | How a Biden White House can hold Trump accountable by holding itself back

 We’re not naive.
 Any effort to provide accountability will be characterized as a political “witch hunt” by Trump’s supporters, especially in the media.
 But truth still matters: It isn’t a political enterprise if it’s going to restore the moral high ground rather than perpetuate a vicious cycle.

 The accountability project would contradict its own premises if it became entwined, in fact or in public perception, with the potentially endless and confidence-eroding spiral of retribution and “gotcha” politics.
 After all, it was the Trump campaign that subverted today’s politics when it injected the dangerous language of pursuing political candidates with the power of law enforcement.
 Recall Flynn riling up an anti-Hillary Clinton crowd at the 2016 Republican National Convention with chants of “lock her up,” and then-candidate Trump’s references to Clinton’s “criminal scheme” and his promise that, if he were president, she would “be in jail.”
 This was the infection of America’s political dialogue with the rhetoric of investigation and prosecution — and it continues today with Trump’s insistence that his predecessor committed some unidentified set of crimes he calls “Obamagate.”
 All of that would be dangerous enough for America’s democratic health if it were rhetoric alone.
-But with Trump’s installation of Barr to lead the Justice Department, it’s become government policy: Trump’s calls for Barr to indict his perceived enemies from the previous administration — via the Durham investigation, for example — grow by the day as his chances for reelection appear to dwindle.
+But with Trump’s installation of Barr to lead the Justice Department, it’s become government policy: Trump’s calls for Barr to indict his perceived enemies from the previous administration — via the investigation by U.S. attorney John Durham into the origins of the probe into the Trump’ teams ties to Russia, for example — grow by the day as his chances for reelection appear to dwindle.

 Trump’s successor will therefore face a devilish challenge.
 His executive branch will have real misdeeds of his predecessor’s team to investigate — if not crimes then at least ethical transgressions — yet that successor will need to avoid replicating or even appearing to replicate the deeply political ways in which Trump, from the White House, has driven investigations of his own political adversaries.
 There’s only one way to do that: Hands off.

 A pledge now could go a long way: Let those who determine whether rules have been broken proceed without political coercion or suppression; it’s the only way to achieve accountability.
 That pledge can transform what might otherwise seem like a score-settling project into a sincere and restorative pursuit of accountability.
-To his credit, former vice president Joe Biden has made that pledge.
+To his credit, former vice president Joe Biden has made the pledge.
 Trump’s successor should also steer clear of any President Gerald Ford-like political pardons, ensuring that the process is informed by the recommendations of career Justice Department lawyers, rather than the president’s whim — even if, constitutionally, the power is his or hers alone.

 The success of any project of accountability, and its public legitimacy, depends on its being understood as something transcending politics and separate from it.
 It’s the rare priority that the president can advance most effectively by staying away from it.
 It is, as the supercomputer puts it in the movie “WarGames,” a strange game: “The only winning move is not to play.”